rjury-sumo/sumo-content-powershell/README.md

 For info on apis that exist and swagger definition see: https://api.au.sumologic.com/docs/#section/Getting-Started

 # setup
 You can import the module as below.
-The only folder you need is the sumo-content-powershell folder.
+The only folder you need is the [sumo-content-powershell](./sumo-content-powershell) folder.

 ```
-Import-Module ./src/sumo-content-powershell.psd1
+Import-Module ./sumo-content-powershell/sumo-content-powershell.psd1
 ```

 ## make a new session
+Make a new content session.
+You can save the output of this command to a variable to maintain multiple sessions.

-Make a new session using defuatl env vars for endpoint and credentials.
+Default env vars for endpoint and credentials.
+- SUMO_ACCESS_ID
+- SUMO_ACCESS_KEY
+- SUMO_DEPLOYMENT

-The session is saved as a global variable which subsequent commands will default to sumo_session=$sumo_session Get a content item by id or path.
+The session is saved as a global variable which subsequent commands will default to sumo_session=$sumo_session

+Get a content item by id or path.

 ```
-new-ContentSession -endpoint 'au'
+new-ContentSession
 ```

 or multiple sessions: